Broker Terms and Conditions.

-Modification of Agreement – This Agreement and Exhibit A et seq. attached may not be amended, except by mutual written agreement, or the procedures set forth above.
+Modification of Agreement – This Agreement may not be amended, except by mutual written agreement, or the procedures set forth above.

-IN WITNESS WHEREOF, The Parties have caused this Agreement to be executed on the effective date listed above as the “Dispatch Date” in their respective names by their fully authorized representatives having electronically dispatched and accepted this order.
+IN WITNESS WHEREOF, The Parties have caused this Agreement to be executed on the date this Agreement is signed by the CARRIER in their respective names or by their fully authorized representatives electronically.

 This privacy notice discloses the privacy practices for (www.plymouthautotransport.com).
 This privacy notice applies solely to information collected by this website.
 It will notify you of the following: